-Every week, Bob Hawe, our resident aquarist expert, answers your aquarium and pond questions.
-To ask Bob your question - click here
+Every week, Aaron Kline, our resident aquarist expert, answers your aquarium and pond questions.
+To ask Aaron your question - click here

 Does ALL tap water have chlorine or chloramines in it?

 Since I began working in the pet and aquatics industry more than 20 years ago, this has been one of the more commonly asked questions.
 Essentially, unless you have well water, the answer is yes.
 Almost all municipal tap water has chlorine and/or chloramines added to treat the water.
 That creates a problem for aquarium owners because both are toxic to your fish.

 Chlorine is easier to remove than chloramine.
 The old way of dechlorinating water was to leave it stand overnight with an aerator and let the gas dissipate into the air.
 This can be effective, but not always guaranteed to work.
 Also, some of my customers believed that the aerator on the faucet was enough to dissipate the gas.
 This is definitely less effective than the overnight aeration method.
 I always tell customers to use a dechlorinator to ensure the chlorine is removed.